Honda Integra (fourth generation): United States

 The Type-S was only available with a close-ratio 6-speed manual.
-The Type-S included additional features such as sport-tuned suspension, gunmetal painted wheels, 11.8-inch ventilated front disc brakes, larger sway bars and a Bose 7-speaker (including a subwoofer mounted on the spare tire) audio system with a 6-disc in-dash CD changer.
+The Type-S included additional features such as sport seats with perforated leather-trimmed interior, sport-tuned suspension, gunmetal painted wheels, 11.8-inch ventilated front disc brakes, larger sway bars and a Bose 7-speaker sound system (including a subwoofer mounted on the spare tire) with AM/FM tuner, cassette and 6-disc in-dash CD changer.

 One peculiar note for the initial 2002 model year were two available options.
-HID projector headlights from the Integra Type R was made available to the RSX for $1500.
+HID projector headlights from the Integra Type R was made available to the RSX for $1,500.

 In 2005, the RSX and RSX Type-S received a styling refresh.
 On the exterior, the headlights and taillights were updated while the Type-S received an updated rear hatch spoiler.
 The base model received 12-spoke Enkei alloy wheels, while the Type-S came with 17-inch 5-spoke Enkei/Asahi wheels wrapped in Michelin HX MXM4 215/45/R17 tires.
 17-inch Enkei J10s alloy wheels (with Acura specific fitment and center caps) were optional.
-The Type-S received a higher output engine which included the camshafts, b-pipe and muffler, 4.77 final drive ratio, crankshaft pulley and the intake snorkel duct from the Japanese Type R.
+The Type-S received a higher-output engine which included the camshafts, b-pipe and muffler, 4.77 final drive ratio, crankshaft pulley and the intake snorkel duct from the Japanese Type R.

-The "A-Spec Performance Package" was a dealer option package.
-The body kit is essentially a debadged JDM Honda Modulo kit, while the wing is from the Type R. The package included a sport suspension system, under-body spoiler kit, wing spoiler (with stronger hatch shocks to hold additional weight), exterior badging and 5 dual-spoke 17-inch gun metal wheels.
+The "A-Spec Performance Package" was a dealer-installed option for the Type-S. The body kit is essentially a debadged JDM Honda Modulo kit, while the wing is from the Type R. The package included a sport suspension system, under-body spoiler kit, wing spoiler (with stronger hatch shocks to hold additional weight), exterior badging and 5 dual-spoke 17 x 7.5-inch gun metal wheels with Yokohama AVS E100 225/45/R17 tires.

 The RSX had numerous exterior color options but only two interior colors: Black (Ebony) and Beige (Titanium).
 The exterior color choice would dictate the interior color.
 Some colors were available in either trim package while other colors would be available in one trim level but not the other.

 In 2002, color options were as follows:

 In 2006, the available color combinations were as follows: